samhattangady/pirates_log/content/posts/big_pivot.md

 levels, but the basics of the game can be enjoyed without needing to master, or even be aware of them.

 Somehow, without meaning to, I think I have found a sweet spot in between Portal and SSR.
 Most of it is because of having a lot of optional levels.
 But that's just how the game is.

-Mechanics introduced later in the game are interesting on a standalone basis, without really needing to interact with the earlier mechanics.
-So I think it is valuable to allow players that have not yet mastered the previous mechanics to explore and have fun in later parts of the game too.
+While the most interesting parts definitely have that combinatorial explosion that all the mechanics can provide together, the mechanics introduced later on in the game have some beautiful emergent properties on their own, and I would love for players to have a chance to explore them.

 ## In Conclusion